 It’s likely you’ve heard of overnight oats but just in case you haven’t, here’s a quick overview!
 You can check out my detailed guide on how to make overnight oats to learn all the ins and outs of overnight oats.

 Essentially, overnight oats are rolled oats that are soaked overnight in a liquid.
-That liquid is usually milk or a non-dairy milk like coconut or almond milk.
+That liquid is usually milk or non-dairy milk like coconut or almond milk.

 After being in the fridge all night, you’ll end up with a creamy wholesome breakfast in the morning.